Tools4everBV/HelloID-Conn-Prov-Target-Xedule-students/README.md

 Current state of the connector:
 - The property Studeert is used to enable and disable accounts.
 It is not clear how this is used.
 More information has been requested from the supplier/customer.
 - The connector is DryCoded and will be further developed once a working test environment is available.
+- When an account already exists with the same "Code", the account will be created with "Code": "1000467 (APIACCOUNT)", "Code": "1000467 (APIACCOUNT 1)", etc. The connector prevents this from happening through correct correlation.

 ## Development resources